Top Frequently asked Rabbitmq Interview Questions (2021)

 Q: Is RabbitMQ uses database?

 RabbitMQ intentionally does not store messages in a database.
-RabbitMQ writes messages to disk in below two ways:
+RabbitMQ writes messages to disk in below

 - Messages published in delivery_mode=2